civictechsweden/civictech.se/_events/civic-tech-lab-climate-assemblies.md

 **More questions?**

-Write your question below or send us an e-mail!
+Write your question in the forum or send us an e-mail!

 Sanna Ghotbi - sanna@digidemlab.org

-Pierre Mesure - \[pierre.mesure@gmail.com
+Pierre Mesure - pierre.mesure@gmail.com

-\](mailto:pierre.mesure@gmail.com)The pictures used in this post are taken from the [wonderful documentary](https://www.allhandsondoc.com/when-citizens-assemble) made by our friends at [All Hands On Docs](https://www.allhandsondoc.com) ([CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)).
+The pictures used in this post are taken from the [wonderful documentary](https://www.allhandsondoc.com/when-citizens-assemble) made by our friends at [All Hands On Docs](https://www.allhandsondoc.com) ([CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/)).
 Go and check it out!